casko97/PufferDrive/docs/src/README.md

 ## Highlights

-- Multi-agent drive environment that trains agents at 300K steps per second.
+- Data-driven, multi-agent drive environment that trains agents at 300K steps per second.
-- Scripts to convert Waymo Open Motion Dataset JSON into lightweight binaries (CARLA sample map included).
 - Benchmarks for distributional realism and human compatibility.
 - Raylib-based visualizer for local or headless render/export.